 Thanks to its landscape of prairies and wilderness against a stunning mountainous backdrop, Montana attracts millions of outdoor enthusiasts every year.
 But Big Sky Country is more than just a travel gem.
-If you’re wondering whether Montana is a good place to live in, the answer is yes!
+If you’re wondering whether Montana is a good place to live, the answer is yes!

 Every city in Montana offers something unique to its residents.
 If you’re considering making the move, here are our seven best Montana towns to live in.

 The 13 Best Montana Towns To Call Home

 Is Montana a good place to live?
 Yes, it certainly is for those looking for wide open spaces and easy access to natural wonders like the Rocky Mountains and Glacier National Park, Montana can be the ideal place to raise a family or to start your educational Journey at Montana State University in beautiful Bozeman.

 Billings is one of the largest cities in Montana.
 According to a new study conducted by WalletHub, Billings is also one of the best-run cities in the country.
 It ranked number 17 in the study out of 150 cities, which took into account six categories including financial stability, education, health, safety, economy, infrastructure, and pollution.

 The study found that the unemployment rate in Billings, at 3.1%, is lower than the state-wide average of 3.8%.
 Billings also ranked at number #61 on Livability.com’s list of the world’s Top 100 Places to Live due to a number of factors, including advanced healthcare services, an abundance of jobs, and a reasonable cost of living.